OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v4.51**
+- Fix for the fsevents issue
+- Fix for the image expansion control when cards with buttons are created

 **v4.5**
 - Merge of PR to implement select/unselect buttons to control the inclusion of multiple Teams that are enabled for posting messages by setting-up the user bot.